shoaib1568/hello-world/README.md

 # hello-world
 Hi!
-Shoaib here! i like andoid,python and Swift
+Shoaib here! i like android,python and Swift